Video Monetization

 An image shows complementary premium content sold by a creator.

-Being able to offer related services again comes back to your niche and your audience.
-For a lot of entertainers and YouTubers, it probably wouldn’t be a suitable avenue of income.
+Being able to offer related services again comes back to your niche and your audience – and what you’re able to offer.

 5. Find a live stream sponsor